 The rubber tree plant – also called the rubber tree, rubber plant, and ficus Elastica – was once cultivated for its latex-rich sap in its native Southeast Asia.
 They earned their name because of this milky sap, and their leaves have a rubbery and shiny appearance.

 Ficus Rubber Tree Decora Tineke Variegated 4" from California Tropicals

 Do Rubber Trees Need Direct Sunlight?

 Rubber tree houseplants need bright light but prefer indirect light that is not too hot.
+Include this in your rubber tree plant care list.
 Some indoor growers suggest placing the plant next to a window covered with a sheer curtain.
 This allows for plenty of indirect light.

 Rotate your plant regularly to ensure even growth on all sides, and dust the leaves often to ensure effective photosynthesis.

 Can Rubber Trees Survive In Low Light?

 In most indoor temperatures, the rubber tree plant thrives in both full, indirect sun or low light.
 Just be careful not to shift it too quickly from one extreme to the other, or it will lose its leaves.
 Typically, losing leaves is a sign of stress.
 It’s a good indicator that you’re doing something that’s making your rubber plant unhappy.

 How Often Should I Water My Rubber Tree?